Frequently Asked Questions

-6. If you think you've seen a potential artefact in a Mars image, look at all of the images of the day and see where yours fits amongst all of the other images in sequence, so as to get a sense of perspective.
+6. If you think you've seen a potential artefact in a Mars image, look at all the images of the day and see where yours fits amongst all the other images in sequence, to get a sense of perspective.
 With a bit of luck you may also glimpse the wheel or part of the rover in the sequence, which will help you calculate the size of your object.

 7. Zoom in and examine the pixels – are they so stretched that they are responsible for creating the geometrical “lines” you are seeing in the object?

 8. Examine the dark bits.
 Are they really shadows?
 Work out where the sun is coming from and compare shadows nearby.

 9. Are you looking at ONE interesting object, or are there possibly two or more rocks, one behind the other, giving the illusion of your 'one' anomaly?

 10. View the object in black and white as well as in colour.

 11. There are many factors to consider, not least of course geology.
 Examine the nature of the geology where your object sits.
 Is the object you have found really, unique and artificial, or could it just be a geometrically shaped fragment that has possibly broken off from one of those sedimentary layers commonly seen on Mars?

 12. Familiarize yourself with geological alternatives such as eroded sediments and layers, ventifacts (wind carved rocks).
 Google images of these and broaden your knowledge base.